ai-club-ucu/UCU_People_recognition/README.md

 This project is created for visualizing and tracking people motion in UCU cafe Trapezna.
 Based on amount of people and motion speed the program builds live video heatmap which is simple for understanding.
-The project mostly is intended for UCU students who want to avoid long queue when in Trapezna when they want to it.
+The project mostly is intended for UCU students who want to avoid long queue in Trapezna when they want to eat.
 Heatmap will help to find out how many people is currently in Trapezna.

 ## Installation